-- 7.2 If a student secures overall attendance between 65% and 75% in a semester due to medical reasons (hospitalization / accident / specific illness) or due to participation in the College / University / State / National / International level Sports events with prior permission from the Principal, the student may be permitted to appear for the semester examinations subject to the condition that the student submits the medical certificate / sports participation certificate to the Principal.
-The same shall be forwarded to the Controller of Examinations. - 7.3 Students who secure less than 65% overall attendance (vide Clause 7.1 and 7.2) shall not be permitted to appear for the end semester examination and shall not be permitted to move to the next semester.
-He/she is required to repeat the incomplete semester in the next academic year as per the readmission norms of the affiliating University and Directorate of Technical Education. - 7.4 A student shall normally be permitted to appear for the end semester examination of the course, if the student has satisfied the attendance requirements (vide Clause 7.1 7.3) and registered for examination in those courses of that semester by paying the prescribed fee. - 7.5 Students who do not satisfy the course-wise attendance requirement (vide Clause 7.1) will not be permitted to write that particular course in End-Semester Examinations.
-The student has to reregister those course(s) in the subsequent semesters and fulfill the attendance requirement as per norms.
+- 7.2.
+If a student secures overall attendance between 65% and less than 75% in the current semester, due to medical reasons (hospitalization / accident / specific illness) or due to participation in the College / University / State / National / International level Sports events, with prior permission from the Head of the Institution and Head of the Department concerned, the student shall be given exemption from the prescribed attendance requirement and the student shall be permitted to appear for the end semester examinations.
+In all such cases, the students should submit the required documents on joining after the absence to the Head of the Department through the Class Coordinator. - 7.3.
+A student shall normally be permitted to appear for the end semester examination of the course if the student has satisfied the attendance requirements (vide Clause 7.1 & 7.2) and has registered for the examination in those courses of that semester by paying the prescribed fee. - 7.4.
+Students who secure less than 65% overall attendance shall not be permitted to write the end semester examination at the end of the semester and not permitted to move to the next semester.
+They are required to repeat the incomplete semester in the next academic year, as per the norms prescribed.